 - (3) Our \$700.0 million revolving credit facility is a senior unsecured obligation of Martin Marietta Materials, Inc. Our revolving credit facility is scheduled to mature on December 5, 2024.
 Borrowings under the revolving credit facility bear interest, at our option, at rates based upon the London Inter-bank Offered Rate (LIBOR) or a base rate, plus, for each rate, a margin determined in accordance with a ratings-based pricing grid.
 Available borrowings under our revolving credit facility are reduced by any outstanding letters of credit issued thereunder, which totaled \$2.6 million as of March 31, 2021. - (4) Our 4.25% Senior Notes due July 2, 2024, 7.00% Debentures due December 1, 2025, 3.450% Senior Notes due June 1, 2027, 3.500% Senior Notes due December 15, 2027, 2.500% Senior Notes due March 15, 2030, 6.25% Senior Notes due May 1, 2037 and 4.250% Senior Notes due December 15, 2047 are senior unsecured obligations of Martin Marietta Materials, Inc. - (5) If (i) the Acquisition is not consummated prior to March 31, 2022, (ii) the Purchase Agreement (as defined herein) is terminated at any time prior to March 31, 2022 (other than as a result of consummating the Acquisition) or (iii) we publicly announce at any time prior to March 31, 2022 that we will no longer pursue the consummation of the Acquisition, then we will be required to redeem all of the outstanding principal amount of the 2031 notes and the 2051 notes.
 See "Description of the notes-Special mandatory redemption." - (6) Total debt does not reflect any co-borrowing arrangements with unconsolidated affiliates.
 Martin Marietta Materials, Inc. is a co-borrower with an unconsolidated affiliate for a \$12.5 million revolving line of credit with Truist Bank, of which \$7.8 million was outstanding as of March 31, 2021.
 The line of credit expires in March 2022.
 The affiliate has agreed to reimburse and indemnify Martin Marietta Materials, Inc. for any payments and expenses Martin Marietta Materials, Inc. may incur from this agreement.
 Martin Marietta Materials, Inc. holds a lien on the affiliate's membership interest in a joint venture as collateral for payment under the revolving line of credit.
 In addition, Martin Marietta Materials, Inc. has a \$6.0 million interest-only loan, due December 31, 2022, outstanding from this unconsolidated affiliate as of March 31, 2021.
-The interest rate is one-month LIBOR plus a current spread of 1.75%. - (7) Balances for publicly traded notes exclude unamortized debt issuance costs and debt discount, which had a collective balance of \$28.5 million as of March 31, 2021 (on an actual basis).
+The interest rate is one-month LIBOR plus a current spread of 1.75%. - (7) Balances for publicly traded notes are net of unamortized debt issuance costs (including underwriting discounts and commissions related to the notes offered hereby, but excluding any other fees and expenses payable in connection with this offering and the use of proceeds therefrom) and debt discount, which had a collective balance of \$28.5 million as of March 31, 2021 (on an actual basis) and a collective balance of \$51.9 million as of March 31, 2021 (on an as adjusted basis).